 If you are an experienced Finish Carpenter, or a capable woodworker, almost anything can be done.

-To tell you that it will be EASY would be greatly understating the possibility of you measuring wrong!
-It is HARD to get it right.
-(I have measured over 5,000 refacing jobs, so I have the hang of it now).
+To tell you that it will be SIMPLE would be understating the possibility of you measuring wrong!
+It is NOT SIMPLE to get it right.

-When a cabinet has a "FACE FRAME" and the doors overlay the face frame by 1/2" (or thereabouts), you decide what size to make the door based on the OPENING SIZE of the cabinet.
+When a cabinet has a "FACE FRAME", and the doors overlay (Lay Over) the face frame by 1/2" on each side, you can decide what size to make the door based on the OPENING SIZE of the cabinet.

 But, when planning on making a full overlay cabinet, you need to measure the full outside width of the cabinet and SUBTRACT a bit (like 1/4", 3/8" etc.).
 This complicates things SO much, particularly in corners.
 Drawers need to clear each other, so most will need to be remade in a smaller width from scratch.
 Door openings will need to be made smaller so the doors can have room for the hinges to mount.